 Two words that strike fear in the hearts of many historians are “blogs” and “wikis”.
 The problem is not simply that these web technologies may be new and unfamiliar, but rather that they challenge us to reconsider established norms about “what counts” as scholarly work in our colleges and universities.
 For instance, if the new history professor at the other end of the hall starts a blog, should that count as a publication?
 What if it’s a long, expository blog essay with scholarly footnotes?
 If there are readers’ comments on a blog, especially from other historians, should this count as peer review?
 Or must a publisher other than the author be involved in the process?
 If so, does that mean we should “count” an essay that a historian contributed to an online publication, such as Wikipedia?
 What if the Wikipedia entry was expanded upon or modified by other contributors?
 Would that make it count more, or less?
 And what on earth does it mean to “publish” scholarly work in this digital age?
 These questions make some historians nervous.

-Permalink for this paragraph 0 In fact, it is neither blogs nor wikis, but rather another trend entirely that historians should be afraid of: the creeping price of scholarly monographs.
+¶ 22 Leave a comment on paragraph 22 0 In fact, it is neither blogs nor wikis, but rather another trend entirely that historians should be afraid of: the creeping price of scholarly monographs.
 As authors, our worst nightmare is to toil away years on a book that no one reads.
 Many of us are watching academic publishers issue hardcover-only editions and holding off on paperbacks in an effort to squeeze as much sales revenue as possible from libraries.
 Last year our jaws dropped when a major publisher listed a colleague’s hardcover historical monograph at $95.
 The author’s copyrighted text is locked inside a very expensive box, with no legal recourse to let it out.
 Some of our academic libraries will refuse to buy it.
 When books are priced this high, who can afford to read what we write?
 What happens to our noble goal of publishing to share and engage in the ideas of others?